scality/bert-e/USER_DOC.md

     * check that all conflicts have been resolved
     * check that reviewers have approved the pull request
-    * check that the author has approved the pull request
+    * check that the author has approved the pull request (skipped on GitHub)
     * check that the build status is green

 Comments